Release muscle stiffness

 Self-treatment methods to relieve muscle stiffness

-• Heat treatment: The application of heat, whether through warm compresses, hot water bottles or warm baths, promotes blood circulation and effectively helps to loosen and relax the muscles.
+2. Heat treatment: The application of heat, whether through warm compresses, hot water bottles or warm baths, promotes circulation and effectively helps to loosen and relax muscles.

-• Massage: Targeted massage techniques, such as trigger point massage, can be a very simple method of relieving muscle stiffness and improving circulation.
+3. Massage: Targeted massage techniques, such as trigger point massage, can be a very simple way to release muscle stiffness and improve circulation.
 For more details - see below.

-• Hydration: Drinking enough water is important to keep the body hydrated and supply the muscles with sufficient moisture.
+4. Hydration: Drinking enough water is important to keep the body hydrated and to supply the muscles with sufficient moisture.
 This in turn ensures that muscle stiffness is not only relieved but also prevented.

 Release muscle stiffness in treatment under medical supervision

-• Acupuncture or acupressure: Alternative treatment methods such as acupuncture and acupressure can help to balance energy flows in the body and reduce muscle tension in general and in specific muscles.
-Use an acupressure mat for this.
+3. Acupuncture or acupressure: Alternative treatment methods such as acupuncture and acupressure can help to balance energy flows in the body and reduce muscle tension in general and in specific muscles.
+Use an acupressure mat.

-• Injection therapy: In certain circumstances, injections of local anesthetics, steroids or other medications directly into the affected muscles can be used to relieve muscle stiffness.
+4. Injection therapy: In certain circumstances, injections of local anesthetics, steroids or other medications directly into the affected muscles may be used to relieve muscle stiffness.

 It goes without saying that not all methods always lead to success.
 It can be useful to try self-treatment - especially if the muscle stiffness that needs to be relieved is not yet very painful or advanced.
 However, if this does not show any prompt success, you should not shy away from seeing a doctor.
 The further the tension progresses, the more painful and difficult it becomes to release.
 So listen to your individual needs.